nokia/WeShare/README.md

 - a user list, `Users`
 - a topic list, `Items`

+### Categories
+1. go to public/json.categories
+2. add categories in this array of strings
+3. You can add subcategories with ["sub1", "sub2"]

 Those lists contain a unique field called `Data` which is of type: `Multiple lines of text`

 ## More